prometheusresearch/baseline-codebase/src/rex.urlmap/README.rst

     {% endfor %}
     </table>

-This technique allows us to adapt the same template for different pages.
+This technique allows us to adapt the same template to different pages.
 For example, we can use templates ``list.html`` and ``detail.html`` to generate *Individual* pages::